10 mythical creatures that really exist. Mythical creatures (40 photos). Winged horse Pegasus

 Photo: BBC

-Release the kraken!
-The kraken originated in Scandinavian folklore and was said to be powerful enough to drag a ship into the depths by wrapping its giant tentacles around the ship, or swimming in circles around it to create a whirlpool that would pull the ship down.
-The first written account of the kraken dates back to 1180, and there was much evidence of a giant sea monster with tentacles that dragged ships to certain death.
-It was said that the kraken is capable of swallowing the entire crew of the ship at one time.
+Release the Kraken!
+The Kraken appeared in Scandinavian folklore and was said to be powerful enough to drag a ship into the deep by wrapping its giant tentacles around the vessel, or by swimming in a circle around it to create a whirlpool that would pull the ship down.
+The first written account of the kraken dates back to 1180, and there were many accounts of the giant sea monster with tentacles that dragged ships to certain death.
+They said that the kraken was capable of swallowing the entire crew of a ship in one go.

-The myth of the kraken probably originated after people encountered the giant squid (Architeuthis dux), which can grow up to about 18 meters in length, or perhaps after encounters with the huge squid (Mesonychoteuthis hamiltoni), which is much larger. giant squid and can grow to an unknown length.
-Very few giant squids have been found intact, as they live in the deep waters of Antarctica.
+The myth of the kraken probably arose after people began encountering the giant squid (Architeuthis dux), which can grow to approximately 18 meters in length, or perhaps after encounters with the colossal squid (Mesonychoteuthis hamiltoni), which is much larger giant squid and can grow to an unknown length.
+Very few of the giant squid have been found intact because they live in the deep waters of Antarctica.
 For this reason, it has proven very difficult to find evidence of exactly how squid attack their prey.
-Some recent research suggests that they wrap their tentacles around their prey before pulling it towards them and eating it.
+Some recent research suggests that they wrap their tentacles around prey before pulling it towards them and eating it.

 8. Platypus